 Episode 94: How Do You Learn to Act Like a Man/Woman?
 Gender Identity and Gender Scripts

-How do we learn to act in what are called "gender appropriate" ways?
+How do we learn to act in what are called “gender typical” ways?
 How did you learn to act like a girl and then a woman?
 Or like a boy and then like a man?
 Did you experience either penis envy or womb envy?
 Did this happen as a result of what Freud would call an oedipal complex or perhaps does our tendency to behave in stereotypical masculine and feminine ways come about more simply as a result of watching other males and females in your family, among your friends and on TV?
-In this episode of The Psych Files we look at the interesting and complex issue of gender identity.
+In this episode of The Psych Files we look at the interesting and complex issue.

 Michael